solodon4/Mach7/README.md

 Please refrain from using solution or project files checked in here.
 They are not in sync with most recent changes to directory structure and are difficult to maintain.
 They will ultimately be replaced with a less verbose system (likely CMake), and in the meantime please use build.bat to build tests on Windows.

-The following files crash GCC 4.4.5 on my Fedora 13 box:
-    extractor.cpp, shape2.cpp, shape4.cpp, shape5.cpp, shape6.cpp, shape.cpp, numbers.cpp, category.cpp, exp.cpp
-If they do on yours too, just delete them, they are all test cases anyways.

 For the most up-to-date list of known issues see [Mach7 Issues](https://github.com/solodon4/Mach7/issues).